Moving road trips 101: Tips for driving across the country

 Be prepared to change plans

-No matter how well you plan, you may still need to adjust your route or your schedule because of construction, traffic, or a flat tire.
+No matter how well you plan, you may still need to adjust your route or schedule because of construction, traffic, or a flat tire.
 Keep a little extra money in your budget for emergencies and unplanned hotel stays.